Eddie Johnston: Coach and general manager

 The year after he retired as a player, Johnston became the coach of the New Brunswick Hawks, the Chicago Black Hawks' new American Hockey League farm team, and led them to a 41–29–10 record and second place in its division.

 He became head coach of the Black Hawks during the 1979–80 NHL season and compiled a 34–27–19 record.
 The following year, he became head coach of the Pittsburgh Penguins and in 1983 was appointed general manager.
 He held the GM post at Pittsburgh for five years.
 Johnston oversaw Pittsburgh's selection of Mario Lemieux in the entry draft; without Lemieux, Johnston said about the Penguins' home arena, Mellon Arena, "This place would be a parking lot."
 Lemieux would come to be known as the team's repeated saviour, as well as one of the greatest hockey players of all time.

-After Johnston left the Penguins for the first time in 1988, he served as the general manager of the Hartford Whalers from 1989 until his release in 1992 where they made the playoffs each of his 4 seasons at the helm.
+After Johnston left the Penguins for the first time in 1988, he served as the general manager of the Hartford Whalers from 1989 until his release in 1992 where they made the playoffs each of his four seasons at the helm.
 Johnston's tenure in Hartford is remembered for his trading the organization's marquee player, Ron Francis.
-Notably, the Hartford Whalers never made the playoffs after Johnston's departure.

 Johnston traded Francis, along with his roommate Ulf Samuelsson, to Pittsburgh as part of a six-player deal on March 4, 1991.
 Although some thought that Hartford got the better end of the bargain as the centre John Cullen had been among the league leaders in scoring with 94 points in 65 games that season and Zarley Zalapski was seen as a young defenseman with great promise, the deal proved to more beneficial to the Penguins as the popular Francis and Samuelsson immediately went on to play major roles in Pittsburgh's first two Stanley Cup championships in 1991 and 1992, while neither Cullen nor Zalapski could duplicate their success with Pittsburgh in Hartford.